bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 Creates a string from the given hexadecimal value.

+The output depends on the locale of the computer where the inspector is executed.
+If the hexadecimal string cannot be converted, it displays an error message stating "Input is not valid hexadecimal.".

 # hexadecimal uinteger &lt;string&gt; : uinteger

 Creates an unsigned integer from the provided hexadecimal value.